- Image by Hotpot.ai

 Depending on how a person engages with AI, it may be comparable to using a search engine to locate information that we glance at or to scrolling on our cell phones, both of which may reduce the time spent processing information because if two neurons began firing, the connection would not become stable by moving on to other tasks or scrolling.

 There is much more research to consider about this topic.
 All the research in the literature was not mentioned here, and I’m confident that there is great usefulness for generative AI tools for learning.
-I do believe that how a person uses it makes the difference, much like my example above about using search engines to locate information.
+I do believe that how a person uses AI in the classroom makes the difference, much like my example above about using search engines to locate information.
 We can have a search engine find information, and then we have a choice of what to do with the information.
 People can either simply forget it or use the information by processing it further into something meaningful.

 Note: A human wrote this essay.
-No AI tools were used to write this article.

 References